Hitesh444/knowledge-distillation/README.md

 # knowledge-distillation
-applies knowledge distinnation on vgg net
+A knowledge distillation exercise on vgg net